alaasmagi/Toitumispaevik/README.md

 No external UI elements were used in this project.

 ### Structure of the backend
-The application uses component-based architecture which means that the app is divided into 8 parts.
+The application uses component-based architecture which means that the app is divided into 5 parts.
 Each part is a project on its own and has an interface.

 * **UI component** - contains and implements both login and main window and the logic behind UI elements.

-* **Core component** - implements different functions for calculations and connecting to database.

-* **Security layer** - implements functions which help to keep user data secure.

-* **Analysis component** - performs analysis specifically related to fitness functionality.
+* **Analysis component** - performs analysis and calculations specifically related to fitness functionality.

 * **Foods'/recipes' component** - handles food and recipe data.